prasann/blog-next-js/README.md

     [x] Align Date, Engage buttons
 [] /about
 [] Resume
-[] Enable click on the buttons in landing page and in engage component [] Basic SEO setup.
+[x] Enable click on the buttons in landing page and in engage component [x] Basic SEO setup.
 (Thumbnails, Meta tags for sharing) [] Migrate data
+[] Like button in the post

 [] clean up and structure CSS
 [] Fix header with minimal things on scroll